Ausbeth/Clan_Bot/README.md

 This bot was developed for the purpose of helping I and my clanmates with Wars by making it easier for us to build teams that meet the criteria of various war rules.
 This bot displays a graphical representation of all available characters in a certain war.
 With this, the amount of times a player breaks a rule by using an invalid character would be alleviated.

-The graphical representation of the characters was achieved with the use of Pillow.
-An Imaging library in Python.
+The graphical representation of the characters was achieved with the use of Pillow; An Imaging library in Python.
 It adds image processing capabilities to the Python interpreter.

 **Disclaimer:** When using this repository you confirm that you have read the [license](LICENSE) and comprehend that I can take down your repository if you do not meet these requirements